 Confirmation of Self-reported Health Conditions

 We periodically reach out to participants who report health conditions that are of special interest to our research team because of the possibility that farm factors may influence the chances of developing the condition.
-We are currently contacting pesticide applicators and spouses who reported specific autoimmune diseases, such as rheumatoid arthritis and lupus, and Parkinson’s disease to obtain additional information about diagnosis and treatment of these conditions.
+In the past we contacted participants who reported specific autoimmune diseases, such as rheumatoid arthritis and lupus, and Parkinson’s disease to obtain additional information about diagnosis and treatment of these conditions.